 The College is nationally and internationally renowned as attested to by the number of students applying for enrollment and faculty applying for teaching positions from around the world.

-The College consistently ranks in the Top 5 engineering schools in the country, both in size and program quality.
-Currently the College ranks 5th in undergraduate programs and 5th in graduate programs according to US News and World Report (as of the fall of 2012).
+The College consistently ranks in the Top 10 engineering schools in the country, both in size and program quality.
+Currently the College ranks 5th in undergraduate programs and 6th in graduate programs according to US News and World Report (as of the spring of 2014).

 5th Top Engineering Undergraduate Programs

 Georgia Tech also fares well in the Times Higher Education World Rankings, finishing 11th in 2013-14 among engineering and technology schools and 25th overall in the world.

 Minorities: CoE is the largest producer of engineering degrees awarded to women and underrepresented minority students according to the American Society of Engineering Education (ASEE) and Diverse: Issues in Higher Education.

 Faculty and Students: A significant number of the faculty and students have earned distinguished honors and recognitions, such as IEEE Fellows, membership in the National Academy of Engineering, American Society for Mechanical Engineers Fellows (ASME),etc.

 Research: In the area of research, COE has been the top public institution in engineering research and development.